Today (30 June) is the last day to exchange any remaining pesetas into euros.

-Those still in possession of the original Spanish currency have been urged to exchange it into euros over the next couple of months before the deadline, which was extended by six months from its original date of 31 December 2020 due to the Covid-19 pandemic.
+Those still in possession of the original Spanish currency have been urged to exchange it into euros before this deadline, which was extended by six months from its original date of 31 December 2020 due to the Covid-19 pandemic.

 The peseta was replaced by the euro on 1 January 1999 on currency exchange boards, with euro coins and notes introduced into general circulation in January 2002.

 On 1 March 2002 the peseta ceased to have legal tender status, with 166.386 pesetas converting to 1 euro at that time.
 This is the rate that will be used to calculate the value for any pesetas brought in for exchange before the June deadline.